- What Are They?

-Advance directives are those decisions individuals would like to express to their family and treating professionals prior to potentially becoming no longer able to communicate their wishes prior to death.
+Advance directives are those decisions individuals would like to express to their family and treating professionals before potentially becoming no longer able to communicate their wishes before death.
 Examples of advance directives include what, if any, forms of life support the individuals would like to receive to maintain their life, as well as what "heroic" or aggressive interventions, if any, they would like made immediately should their heart or breathing stop.
-Getting food and liquids through a tube, having their breathing or heart rate performed by a machine, and opting for palliative care (care that will address pain and otherwise make them comfortable rather than try to cure them) are choices individuals often consider in terms of what they want done or not done to maintain their life.
-In the event that individuals express a desire to have no heroic or aggressive medical interventions made should their heartbeat or breathing stop, a do not resuscitate order (DNR) is indicated in their medical chart.
+Getting food and liquids through a tube, having their breathing or heart rate performed by a machine, and opting for palliative care (care that will address pain and otherwise make them comfortable rather than tries to cure them) are choices individuals often consider in terms of what they want to be done or not done to maintain their life.
+If individuals express a desire to have no heroic or aggressive medical interventions made should their heartbeat or breathing stop, a do not resuscitate order (DNR) is indicated in their medical chart.
 Opting for such an order is by no means a request to stop all medical treatment.
-In other words, managing any condition other than actual loss of life (for example, infections, anemia) will continue.
+In other words, managing any condition other than the actual loss of life (for example, infections, anemia) will continue.
 Another important example of an advanced directive is whether or not the dying individual would like to be considered as a possible organ donor.

-In order to have their medical and financial wishes carried out, it is important for individuals to name a health proxy, someone trusted to make decisions that are in keeping with the individual's in the event that those wishes are unknown and the person can no longer express his or her wishes.
-In order to formally appoint a health proxy, an attorney must write a durable power of attorney, the legal document appointing the health proxy.
-In addition to having that document signed, witnessed and notarized, a copy of it must be placed in the individual's medical chart.
+To have their medical and financial wishes carried out, it is important for individuals to name a health proxy, someone trusted to make decisions that are in keeping with the individual's if those wishes are unknown and the person can no longer express his or her wishes.
+To formally appoint a health proxy, an attorney must write a durable power of attorney, the legal document appointing the health proxy.
+In addition to having that document signed, witnessed, and notarized, a copy of it must be placed in the individual's medical chart.

 Last but not least, if the individual has any strong preferences regarding a funeral or whether his or her remains are buried or cremated, making those wishes known in writing can prevent placing the burden of those decisions on surviving family members, who may struggle with agreeing on these issues, particularly as they grieve the loss of their loved one.
 As painful as it is to watch a loved one die and as difficult as it may be to talk about their death with them before it happens, many are the families who suffer even more than need be because steps are not taken to address these important legal issues.